 Guidelines For Ride LeadersLeading a ride is one of the most indispensable contributions you can make to the Club.
 After all, club rides are at the heart of what we do!
-Dreaming up unique, interesting and adventurous routes can be a delight; leading them can be even more fun!
-The ride submittal form is here (you must be a logged-in member to submit).
+Dreaming up unique, interesting and adventurous routes can be a delight; enjoying them with others can be even more fun!
+The ride submittal form is here (you must be logged-in as a member to submit a ride).

 Developing a Ride

-It is generally recommended that you choose a familiar route that you have ridden.
-At a minimum, study the route carefully, and then ride or drive it beforehand if possible.
-Here is a list of 100+ sortable ride possibilities.
+It is recommended that you choose a route that you have ridden, but this is not a requirement.
+Study the route, and then ride or drive it beforehand if possible.
+Here is a list of 200+ sortable ride possibilities.
 Choose a starting point that is convenient for you, easy to find, and preferably has rest rooms and parking.

 Submitting a Ride

-The ride submittal form is here (you must be a log-in as a member to submit).
+The ride submittal form is here (you must be logged-in as a member to submit).

 To complete the sections on pace and mileage refer to The Ride Rating System.
-In the area asking for a description include a general overview of the route and ride plan, including any special information, plans or instructions that will enhance the trip (e.g., store stop, alpaca viewing, lunch afterwards).
+In the area asking for a description include a general overview of the route, including any special information, plans or instructions that will enhance the trip (e.g., store stop, alpaca viewing, lunch afterwards).

-COWs asks that members and guests register for rides in advance.
-The on-line registration process that is conducted through our website provides ride leaders with the names of individuals who are planning to participate on the ride.
+COWs asks that ride leaders, members and guests register for rides.
+The on-line registration process that is conducted through our website provides ride leaders with the names and emails of individuals who are planning to participate on the ride.
 We will remind registered riders, the day before the ride, of the ride.
 Registrants can unregister themselves.
-Inform us and we can inform registered riders when we need to cancel a ride because the ride leader becomes unavailable or the weather turns bad.
+Inform firstname.lastname@example.org and we will email all registered riders when we need to cancel a ride because the ride leader becomes unavailable or the weather turns bad.
 We will also update your original post with the cancellation information.

 The Pre-Ride Talk